Branticus71/Project-3-Group-A/README.md

 # Project-3-Group-A
 ## Purpose
 This repo exists to hold separate automated reports for different data channels that provide visualizations and predictive models.
-The data used to create these reports comes is the Online News Popularity Data Set from the UCI Machine Learning Repository.
+The data used to create these reports  is the Online News Popularity Data Set from the UCI Machine Learning Repository.
 ## Links to Each Analysis
 [Lifestyle articles is available here](LifestyleAnalysis.html)